-HOW TO SOW THE SEEDS
+HOW TO SOW MOSO BAMBOO SEEDS

-Moso Bamboo can be grown from seeds very easily.
-Remove any dust or debris that may be attached to the Moso bamboo seeds by placing them in a strainer and rinsing them with cool water.
+Moso Bamboo can be grown from seeds very quickly.
+Remove any dust or debris attached to the Moso bamboo seeds by placing them in a strainer and rinsing them with cool water.
 Soak the seeds in clear water for 15 minutes, and drain them to dry.
 Mix equal parts perlite and peat moss.
-Moisten the mixture until you can grab a handful and just barely squeeze out a drop.
+Moisten the mixture until you can grab a handful and barely squeeze out a drop.
 Fill a flat planter box with the soil mixture.
 Plant a sprinkling of seeds along each row of rows of soil mix about 2.5 cm deep.
-About 10 seeds should be sown in the hole.
+About ten seeds should be sown in the hole.
 These holes should be added to the mixed surface.
 Mix fine soil over the seeds.
 Put the lid on the box and move it to a quiet spot.
 Now let's know how to care for germination.

 CARE FOR THE GERMINATION OF SEEDS

 Make sure to remove the lid every three days to give the plants fresh air.
 The soil mix must be moistened if it has become dry during this time.
-Place the lid on the mix after it has been watered.
+Place the lid on the mixture after it has been watered.
 Remove the lid permanently after the seedlings reach the lid inside.
-It will take two to three weeks for the first Moso Bamboo seedlings to sprout, and the seeds will continue to sprout until they have all emerged.
+It will take two to three weeks for the first Moso Bamboo seedlings to sprout, and the seeds will continue to grow until they have all emerged.
 According to the package directions, mix a houseplant fertilizer all-purpose.
 Pour the fertilizer into a clean spray bottle and mist the plants once they are four weeks old.
 You can transplant seedlings into individual pots after they have been growing for a month.

 WHAT IS MOSO BAMBOO